GosuGamers Dota 2 section is recruiting

 GosuGamers editors need to be able to write proficiently in English and either be native English speakers or have an English Literature major.
 Demonstrating a true interest for journalism by either having a background in the field of writing or a journalism degree represents an advantage.

-When you apply please provide us with a CV or a portfolio and a piece you’ve written on DOTA, or failing that eSports.
+When you apply please provide us with a CV or a portfolio and a piece you’ve written on Dota 2.
 The article must be at least 200 words long, and reflect your current level of ability.

 Send your application to [email protected] with the position you apply for in the title of the e-mail and with the following details the body: